-The Connected Party Transactions Committee is formed to assist the Board in overseeing the connected party transactions of the Bank and ensuring those transactions are properly reviewed and approved.
+The Connected Party Transactions Committee is formed to assist the Board in overseeing the connected party transactions and non-credit Conflict of Interest transactions of the Bank and ensuring those transactions and/or scenarios are properly reviewed and approved.
 The Connected Party Transactions Committee Meetings shall be held with such frequency and at such time as the chairman of the Connected Party Transactions Committee may determine.

-The Connected Party Transactions Committee comprises of three Independent Non-Executive Directors, namely Tong Wai Cheung Timothy (Chairman), Mr. Wong Shun Tak and Mr. Mao Zhenhua.
-During the Year, the Connected Party Transactions Committee held seven meetings (including three meetings by way of circulation of written resolutions).
+The Connected Party Transactions Committee comprises of two Independent Non-Executive Directors and one Non-Executive Director, namely Tong Wai Cheung Timothy (Chairman), Mr. Mao Zhenhua and Mr. Yue Kai.
+During the Year, the Connected Party Transactions Committee held four meetings.